HaskellCNOrg/snap-web/README.md

     - [ ] allow user add tag on the fly when post topic
     - [ ] Category is predifined.

+- [ ] FIX: topic author column shall be ObjectId but Text
 - [ ] Message to user when new comments
 - [ ] mail integration (active, reset, etc..)
 - [ ] sub folders for tpl?